NapkinGIS/Napkin-Interactive/README.md

 Map-data interaction solution for the Napkin platform.

-This project is based on the CesiumJS map-api and the TerriaJS project.
+This project is based on CesiumJS and the TerriaJS project.